 I’m an overplanner by heart, but since I committed up front to staying around Midtown it helped me feel like I didn’t need to tackle the entire city and could really enjoy the slower paced way of traveling I’ve come to love with my son.

-This was Will’s first time in a really big city and he was perfectly entertained just by walking around and taking everything in.
+This was our son’s first time in a really big city and he was perfectly entertained just by walking around and taking everything in.
 We tried to take breaks from the constant movement in the stroller, whether it was window shopping with the decorations that were just his height for viewing, or making a quick stop to run around the many sculptures throughout the city.
 I also found that by moving at a slower pace, we found some pretty cool art and sights we wouldn’t have otherwise seen if we were just quickly trying to get to our destination.

 Bryant Park is one of my favorite places in the city regardless of the time of year, but especially during the winter.
 They had just opened the Winter Village that week, which means ice skating and tons of cute Christmas shops to buy creative gifts for everyone on your list.
 I was surprised how many early morning ice skaters there were (some in suits nonetheless.)
 This was Will’s first time seeing anyone ice skating and he loved observing from the outer fence around the rink that was the perfect height for his viewing, although there’s also an observation deck if you want to stay a little warmer while you’re watching the ice skaters.
 And if you’re there after 11am, there’s a lot to do all year round, including Le Carrousel, Art Carts with free crafts, ping pong and multiple board games and chess games available for everyone to use.
 They also have several kid-friendly events throughout the week, including magic shows, story time and juggling, to name a few.